 In May 2020, Maia and Joel welcomed the birth of their first child, a little girl.

 Kawiti has completed his Bachelor of Music degree at Otago University specialising in Performance Voice under Isabel Cunningham and Professor Terence Dennis.
-He was the recipient of the prestigious Ngarimu VC & Maori Battalion Scholarship in 2010 and more recently his attainments and potential have been recognised by the Dame Kiri Te Kanawa Foundation.
+He was the recipient of the prestigious Ngarimu VC & Maori Battalion Scholarship in 2010 and then his attainments and potential were recognised by the Dame Kiri Te Kanawa Foundation.